Words for the distribution of ashes, in the 11th-century Canterbury Benedictional (BL Harley 2892, f.37)

 In this short extract, less than twenty lines out of a 125-line poem, there's material for a hundred sermons.
 As the trees blossom and the world onetteð, 'hastens, speeds up' - 'quickens' is an appealing translation - the spirit itches to be abroad, pressed on by a sense of time passing and the world in motion.
 The tone of these lines is urgent and forceful: the voice of the cuckoo warns, impels, incites (hweteð) the spirit onward (because 'so priketh hem Nature in hir corages', to mix medieval spring poems), and the wandering mind, like a flying sea-bird, roams unchecked through the wide expanse of the earth.

 The Seafarer gives voice to the thoughts of a sailor, a pilgrim of a kind, who renounces the comforts and pleasures of life on land for the hardships of a sea-journey.
 He begins by describing past journeys he has endured, cold, lonely, and comfortless, but when the spring comes he is nonetheless impelled to set forth again: he puts out into the deep, seeks the 'land of strangers' across the whale's way (hwælweg).
 He is voluntarily going into exile, into the wilderness; the sea may be the whale's home (hwæles eþel), but it's not his.
 Over the course of the poem it becomes clear that his journey is the life of the penitent Christian, who forsakes the pleasures of earth in hope of the joys of heaven.
-What he leaves behind, earthly comfort and human companionship, might seem to be happiness but it is not, as many an Old English poet will tell you, lasting or safe: it is 'þis deade lif, læne on londe'.
+What he leaves behind, earthly comfort and human companionship, might seem to be happiness but it is not, as many a medieval poet will tell you, lasting or safe: it is 'þis deade lif, læne on londe'.
 A common word in Old English poetry, læne means 'temporary, transitory', but more literally 'lent' - a loan, which must be paid.

 Blessing for the beginning of Lent in the Benedictional of St Æthelwold (BL Additional MS. 49598, f.41r)